jlengstorf/lengstorf.com/pages/remote-work-course.md

 ---
 title: Escape the office and make your living while traveling the world.
+template: page
+optin:
   button: Get It Now
   group: Travel
 ---

 Here's the truth: whether you're working in a traditional office job, contracting for a big company, or doing your your own thing as a freelancer, it's possible to live the "digital nomad"[^dn] lifestyle: **living anywhere in the world, making your own schedule, and earning money with nothing but a laptop, an internet connection, and your sexy-ass brain.**